tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 transforms the data with little code snippets and receives immediate feedback through rich media responses.
 Different algorithms (expressed as short code snippets) can rapidly be prototyped and visualized.
 Long multistep dialogues with the kernel can be assembled into a sequential notebook.
-Notebooks interlace explanatory text, code and media elements and can therefore be used as human-readable reports (such as this blogpost).
-This workflow has become one of the most popular ways for exploratory data analysis.
+Notebooks mix explanatory text, code and media elements and can therefore be used as human-readable reports (such as this blogpost).
+This REPL workflow has become one of the most popular ways for exploratory data analysis.

 ## Conversations with a Jupyter kernel ##